chilcano/ansible-minishift-istio-security/README.md

-# Exploring API Mesh with OpenShift, Weave Scope and Istio
+# Exploring Service Mesh with OpenShift, Weave Scope and Istio

 We are going to try solving below questions by exploring a local Kubernetes, APIs, injecting sidecars and playing with Istio samples:

-1. Is API Mesh a kind of Distributed Application?
+1. Is Service Mesh a kind of Distributed Application?
 2. Why Istio is required in a Containerized Platform?
 3. Why Deployment Container Patterns (sidecar, ambassador, adapter) are important?
 4. How we have to implement: